kweav/prepwork_revamp/docs/07-fundamental-python-3.md

 Here's a really cool [suggested resource about slicing](https://towardsdatascience.com/the-basics-of-indexing-and-slicing-python-lists-2d12c90a94cf) with examples and visuals.

   * Terms within this resource that you are not expected to understand include "list comprehension" and "numpy Arrays" and "pandas DataFrames".
-  * Another term within this resource, `for` loops, will be explained in the next section of this module.
+  * Another term within this resource, `for` loops, will be explained in the next section of this chapter.

 ## `for` loops